Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 # Migration Guide

 This document outlines key differences between the legacy recorder and the new Unified Recorder client.
-The Unified Recorder replaces the existing `nock`-based recorder with a solution that uses the language-agnostic [test proxy server].
+The Unified Recorder replaces the existing `nock/nise`-based recorder with a solution that uses the language-agnostic [test proxy server].

 ## Prerequisites